smtcoq/smtcoq.github.io/capi.md

 ## Presentation
 SMTCoq provides a C API for calling the certified checker from C or C++.

-This documentation supposes you are knowledgeable in SAT/SMT solving.
+This documentation assumes that the reader is knowledgeable in SAT/SMT solving, and in C or C++.

 ## Installation
 Under progress